KostasBan/Pattern-Recognition-Project/README.md

 A. we had to randomly generate 500 points in 2D space.
 400 of them would belong tothe first class and the rest on the second.
    The given space for class 1 was [2,8]x[1,2] and for the second [6,8]x[2.5,5.5].

 B. B2.
-Euclidian distance algorithm
+Euclidian distance algorithm \n
    B3.
 Mahalanobis distance algorithm
    B4.
 Bayesian Classifier